Sandra V. Davidson

 Research and Creative Activity

 Davidson enjoys Spanish translation.
 She has accompanied a group called A.C.T.
-(Applying Christ's Teachings) to Babicora, Chihuahua, Mexico, where she volunteered as an interpreter for a medical doctor as they examined and diagnosed people in need of free services.
+(Applying Christ's Teachings) to Babicora, Chihuahua, Mexico, where she volunteered as an interpreter for dentists and medical doctors as they examined, diagnosed, and treated people in need of free services.
 She and her son have gone on mission trips to Acuña, Mexico, with Casas por Cristo, to help build houses.
-They also have gone to Belize to help support organizations that deal with domestic violence and extreme poverty.
+They also have accompanied The Word at Work to Belize to help support organizations that deal with domestic violence and extreme poverty.